i-brnrd/patchLSD/TASK.md

 ### Patch-LSD (Leave Stay Decision)

 This document describes key points behind this implementation of the Patch-LSD (Leave Stay Decision) task.\
-There are minor differences in functionality between device builds and the <a  href="https://i-brnrd.github.io/patchLSD/"  target="_blank">web version</a>, and these are outlined in this document.
+There are minor differences in functionality between device builds and the <a  href="https://i-brnrd.github.io/patchLSD/"  target="_blank">web version</a> outlined in this document.

 ### Contents
 * [Overview](#overview)